Photograph ©2026 by Brian Cohen.

-T here is a national program in the United States which is sponsored and funded by the Department of Transportation of the United States in which yellow dots are provided free of charge by the transportation departments of several states to place on the rear window of the car of a person who may need medical attention to communicate to and direct first responders — such as members of law enforcement, the fire department, medical professionals or other emergency services personnel — to the glove compartment.
+A national program in the United States is sponsored and funded by the Department of Transportation of the United States in which yellow dots are provided free of charge by the transportation departments of several states for people who may need medical attention, as the yellow dots are placed on the rear windows of their motor vehicles to communicate to and direct first responders — such as members of law enforcement, the fire department, medical professionals or other emergency services personnel — to their glove compartments for further information.

 That yellow dot is a sticker which instantly identifies an occupant of a vehicle who may require special attention during a time of need — such as an emergency — and provides critical medical information which can help save a life within precious seconds.

-“Illinois launched the program in 2011”, according to this article written by Mark C. Palmer of Travelblawg.
-“Participants place a circular yellow sticker on the lower left corner of the driver’s side rear window of their vehicles and fill out a card to place in their glove box.
-On the card is vital personal information that assists first responders in providing the best care for victims in the event of a crash.
-The information provided on the cards also helps hospital staff make critical decisions in determining the types of medications and treatment to administer.”
+A participant places a circular yellow sticker on the lower left corner of the driver’s side rear window of his or her motor vehicle and completes a card to place in the glove compartment of his or her vehicle.
+Vital personal information on the card assists first responders in providing the best care for victims in the event of a crash or other emergency.
+The information that is provided on the card also helps members of the staff at hospitals arrive at critical decisions in determine exactly which types of medications and treatment to administer.

 The information on the card includes: